Kyle of Sutherland

-The downstream extent of the Kyle of Sutherland is the eponymous bridge at Bonar Bridge.
-The upstream end of 'the Kyle' as it is locally known, is the furthest inland extent of tidal water, which corresponds to 'the bailey bridge', beyond Rosehall.

-The Kyle did separate Sutherland and Ross-shire for centuries until 1975 when the old Scottish counties were abolished.
-The counties of Sutherland and Ross became districts of the Highland Region, with altered boundaries.
-As a result of this, the Kyle became wholly part of Sutherland, though most locals continue to refer to the original boundaries.
+The Kyle of Sutherland (An Caol Catach) is an estuary in the Scottish Highlands formed by the rivers Oykel and Cassley.
+It extends from the confluence of these rivers to Bonar Bridge, some 10 mi downstream, where it widens to become the Dornoch Firth.
+Along its way, it is joined by the rivers Shin and Carron.
+It forms part of the traditional boundary between Ross-shire and Sutherland.

 1892 flooding

 The first Bonar Bridge was built in 1812 after the Battle of Culloden; it was engineered by Thomas Telford.
 Eighty years later, the bridge was swept away by a flood on 29 January 1892, a winter of many great floods in the North of Scotland.
 It has been suggested that this event was predicted by the Brahan Seer.